We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Raw chicken contains harmful bacteria.
-Eating raw chicken, even in tiny amounts, can cause symptoms such as diarrhea and vomiting.
+Eating uncooked or undercooked chicken, even in tiny amounts, can cause symptoms such as diarrhea and vomiting.

 If a person does not handle or cook chicken properly, it can cause unpleasant illnesses.

 The Food and Drug Administration (FDA) recommend that people cook all poultry until it has an internal temperature of at least